On average your neighbors pay $67 a month.See Your Rates

 QuoteWizard helps consumers compare quotes from both national insurance companies and local independent agents.
 Comparing quotes can help you find cheap car insurance rates near Rockford, Illinois and save up to 40% on your premium.

-Last year, 3,715 people used QuoteWizard to compare car insurance quotes in Rockford, IL from multiple companies.
+Last year, 3,715 people used QuoteWizard to compare car insurance quotes in Rockford, IL from multiple companies to find the cheapest rates.

 This is our list of the most common car makes and models owned by Rockford drivers requesting quotes through QuoteWizard last year.